14

 Nov

-Professor of politology in the Institute of Political and Administrative Sciences at Jesuit University Ignatianum in Krakow Piotr Musiewicz, PhD, held a round table at Sulkhan-Saba Orbeliani University on 14 November 2023.
-His visit to Georgia is within the Erasmus+ staff mobility for the teaching program framework.
+Dr Piotr Musiewicz, a Professor of Political Science at the Institute of Political and Administrative Sciences at Jesuit University Ignatianum in Krakow, led a round table discussion at Sulkhan-Saba Orbeliani University on 14 November 2023.
+His visit to Georgia is part of the Erasmus+ staff mobility programme for teaching.

-Dean of the Faculty of Social Sciences, Professor Tamar Kobuladze organised and hosted the event.
-Professors of Sulkhan-Saba Orbeliani attended the round table.
+Professor Dr Tamar Kobuladze, the Dean of the Faculty of Social Sciences, organised and hosted the event, which attracted several faculty members from Sulkhan-Saba Orbeliani University.

-The 2-hour presentation consisted of two parts.
-Attendees participated in two Q&A sessions, which helped in better understanding the choices made by the Polish people and politicians that led Poland towards its current position.
+The 2-hour presentation comprised two sections.
+Attendees engaged in two Q&A sessions, which enhanced their understanding of the decisions made by the Polish people and politicians that have shaped Poland's current position.

-Sharing the experience of Poland and analysing all the problems and obstacles his country has overcome so far is the best academic support for Georgian scholars Professor Musiewicz could offer as Georgia persistently keeps trying to establish itself as an independent and free state on the political map of the modern global society.
+By sharing Poland's experiences and analysing the challenges and obstacles his country has overcome, Professor Musiewicz provides invaluable academic support to Georgian scholars.
+This assistance is particularly relevant as Georgia strives to establish itself as an independent and free state on the political map of contemporary global society.